Dec. 13, 2010

 Quarterback/Defensive Back

 Tony Dungy was a quarterback at the University of Minnesota and a player and coach in the NFL.
 While at Minnesota, Dungy finished as the school's career leader in pass attempts, completions, touchdown passes and passing yards while earning Minnesota's Most Valuable Player award twice.
 Dungy started his professional career playing for the Super Bowl XIII Champion Pittsburgh Steelers before he was traded to the San Francisco 49ers.
 He finished his professional playing career with the New York Giants in 1980.
 In 1996, Dungy earned his first head coaching position with the Tampa Bay Buccaneers, posting four playoff appearances and winning the NFC South in 1999.
 Dungy then became head coach of the Indianapolis Colts in 2002, where he went 85-27 and set NFL records for most consecutive playoff seasons (10) and consecutive 12-win seasons (six).
 Dungy won Super Bowl XLI, and became the first African-American head coach to hoist the Lombardi Trophy.
 The Jackson, Mich., native has achieved personal accomplishments outside of sports, including starting a mentoring program named Mentors for Life and being appointed a member of the President's Council on Service and Civic Participation.
-He also supports numerous non-profit organizations such as Big Brothers/Big Sisters, the Boys and Girls Club, Prison Crusade Ministry and Family First. (return to chart)
+He also supports numerous non-profit organizations such as Big Brothers/Big Sisters, the Boys and Girls Club, Prison Crusade Ministry and Family First. (

 Anthony Thompson, Indiana (1986-1989)